What we know about the jurors selected so far in Derek Chauvin's trial - KESQ

 The fourth juror was a White man in his late 30s or 40s who said he had a “very favorable” view of Black Lives Matter.
 He also said he believed police are more truthful than other witnesses.
 The juror is planning to get married on May 1 and told the court that if he was selected for the trial it could delay the wedding.

 “Go ahead and throw me under the bus with your fiancée,” the judge joked.
-The juror replied, “Okay, I will do that.”
+The juror replied, “OK, I will do that.”

 Who was excused